Ston Easton

 Ston Easton is a linear village and civil parish in the English county of Somerset.
 It is 14 mi southwest of Bath and 7 mi north of Shepton Mallet.
-It forms part of the Mendip district and lies along the A37 road 11 mi south of the cities of Bristol and Bath and to the west of the town of Midsomer Norton.
+It lies along the A37 road 11 mi south of the cities of Bristol and Bath and to the west of the town of Midsomer Norton.
 The parish includes the hamlet of Clapton.

 History

 The name Ston Easton comes from Easton or Estone, meaning town to the east of Chewton Mendip, and Ston or Stone from the geological strata in the area.

 To the north of the village is a round barrow tumulus.

 The village existed before the Norman Conquest and after 1066 was given to the Bishop of Coutances for his lifetime.
 In the reign of Henry III the manor was held by the family De Clifton who remained the lords until the reign of Edward III.
 By 1340 it had been divided into two manors.
 One was held by Simon de Trewhouse and the other by Bruton Abbey who held it until the dissolution of the monasteries when it was granted to John Hippisley.

 The parish was part of the hundred of Chewton.

 Ston Easton Park, a former country house noted for its Palladian architecture, built circa 1769 for John Hippisley Coxe, on a 17th-century foundation of which some fragments survive, is now a hotel and Grade I Listed building.